Rollphes/mirrativ-comment-getter/README.md

-# Mirrativ-Comment-Viewer
+# Mirrativ-Comment-Getter

-This is a comment viewer for Mirrativ
+This is a comment getter for Mirrativ

 ```javascript
 const { Client } = require("mirrativ-comment-viewer");